Italy: 7 places to travel to in the boot country is written by Ida Dreboldt Kofoed-Hansen.

 Once you've just turned a corner twice, you're all alone in old crooked streets oozing with ambiance.
 When looking at a map, keep in mind that many of the street names are channels and not streets.
 It can be a little confusing.
 There are no ice cream parlors and souvenir shops in the crooked, narrow streets, but in return you get a sense of old Venice.

-You can also take a look at the colorful island Burano.
-That said, the large squares and beautiful palaces where everyone else also comes are definitely worth a visit as well.
+You can also take a look at the colorful island of Burano if you want to get away from the crowds.
+Having said that, the large squares and beautiful palaces where everyone else comes are also definitely worth a visit.

-Unfortunately, there is a tendency for the food in Venice not to be as good as in the rest of Italy, as so many tourists come that the restaurants are not dependent on revisits.
-We have a few more recommendations restaurants, where you can eat safely without feeling cheated.
+Unfortunately, there is a tendency for the food in Venice to not be as good as in the rest of Italy, as there are so many tourists that the restaurants are not dependent on return visits.

 Northeast Italy: Dolomites and coffee museum